 Civilian Nuclear Energy Cooperation

+The US is actively supporting the development of the UAE’s Peaceful Nuclear Energy Program.
 In December 2009, the United Arab Emirates and the United States entered into a bilateral agreement for peaceful nuclear energy cooperation that enhances international standards of nonproliferation, safety and security.
-Known as a “123 Agreement,” the pact establishes a required legal framework for commerce in civilian nuclear energy between the two countries.
-The bilateral agreement has been called the “gold standard” by government leaders and nonproliferation experts for its commitment to safety, security and operational transparency.
+Known as a “123 Agreement,” the pact establishes a required legal framework for commerce in peaceful nuclear energy technology between the two countries.
+Over the past ten years, the landmark agreement has been consistently reaffirmed as the “gold standard” by US officials across administrations and nonproliferation experts for its commitment to safety, security and operational transparency.

 Retired Senator Sam Nunn, a nonproliferation expert and former chair of the Senate Armed Services Committee, cited the UAE’s leadership in safe and transparent nuclear energy development as “an especially powerful example” for other countries to emulate.
 "We are very grateful for the important leadership of the UAE in showing the world how nuclear power can be advanced safely, without contributing to nuclear proliferation dangers,” he said.

 The UAE Peaceful Nuclear Energy Program is generating valuable, long-term contracts for services, construction, equipment and training.
 A number of US firms are involved in the process of building the Barakah Plant’s physical infrastructure and training engineers and operators.
 To date, over 175 companies in 33 states across the US have been awarded contracts to support the program.